jonyan/portfolio-2018/content/work/firsthand.md

 				US e-commerce sales have exploded over the past two decades, growing by more than 20x since 2000.
 In contrast, brick and mortar retailers have suffered severely with thousands of retail stores closing in 2017 and household names like Toys“R”Us, Payless, and Radio Shack filing for bankruptcy protection.
 			</p>
 			<p>
-				Despite this, substantial evidence suggests that brick and mortar retail isn’t disappearing anytime soon, but is rather adapting and modernizing to a digital era.
-As a Harvard Business Review <a class="footer-link" href="https://hbr.org/2017/01/a-study-of-46000-shoppers-shows-that-omnichannel-retailing-works" rel="noopener noreferrer" target="_blank">study</a> discovered, brick and mortar retailers who invested in omnichannel shopping experiences gained more loyal and valuable customers &#8212; omnichannel shoppers spent on average 4% more per shopping trip and 10% more online.
-E-commerce giants like Amazon and Alibaba have recognized the indispensability of brick and mortar retail and have bet billions of dollars in the future of offline retail by building stores like Amazon Go and Hema.
+				Despite this, substantial evidence suggests that brick and mortar retail isn’t disappearing anytime soon, but rather needs to adapt and modernize to a digital era.
+As a Harvard Business Review <a class="footer-link" href="https://hbr.org/2017/01/a-study-of-46000-shoppers-shows-that-omnichannel-retailing-works" rel="noopener noreferrer" target="_blank">study</a> discovered, brick and mortar retailers who invested in omnichannel shopping experiences gained more loyal and valuable customers: omnichannel shoppers spent on average 4% more per shopping trip and 10% more online.
+E-commerce giants like Amazon and Alibaba have recognized the indispensability of brick and mortar retail and have bet billions of dollars on the future of offline retail by building stores like Amazon Go and Hema.
 			</p>
 		</div>
 	</div>